Southeast Asia Treaty Organization: Membership

 Despite its name, SEATO mostly included countries located outside of the region but with an interest either in the region or the organization itself.
 They were Australia (which administered Papua New Guinea, until 1975), France (which had recently relinquished French Indochina, by 1955), New Zealand, Pakistan (which, until 1971, included East Pakistan, now Bangladesh), the Philippines, Thailand, the United Kingdom (which administered Hong Kong, North Borneo and Sarawak) and the United States.

 The Philippines and Thailand were the only Southeast Asian countries that actually participated in the organization.
 They shared close ties with the United States, particularly the Philippines, and they faced incipient communist insurgencies against their own governments.
-Thailand became a member upon the discovery of the newly founded "Thai Autonomous Region" in Yunnan (the Xishuangbanna Dai Autonomous Prefecture in South West China) – apparently feeling threatened by potential Maoist subversion on its land.
+Thailand became a member upon the discovery of the newly founded "Thai Autonomous Region" in Yunnan (the Xishuangbanna Dai Autonomous Prefecture in Southwest China) – apparently feeling threatened by potential Maoist subversion on its land.
 Other regional countries like Burma and Indonesia were far more mindful of domestic internal stability rather than any communist threat, and thus rejected joining it.
 Malaya (independence in 1957; including Singapore between 1963 and 1965) also chose not to participate formally, though it was kept updated with key developments due to its close relationship with the United Kingdom.

-The states newly formed from French Indochina (North Vietnam, South Vietnam, Cambodia and Laos) were prevented from taking part in any international military alliance as a result of the Geneva Agreements signed 20 July of the same year concluding the end of the First Indochina War.
+Following their newly affirmed independence from French Indochina, the states of North Vietnam, South Vietnam, Cambodia, and Laos were barred from joining any international military alliance as a result of the Geneva Agreements, signed on July 21, 1954, which brought an end to the First Indochina War.
 However, with the lingering threat coming from communist North Vietnam and the possibility of the domino theory with Indochina turning into a communist frontier, SEATO got these countries under its protection – an act that would be considered to be one of the main justifications for the U.S. involvement in the Vietnam War.
 Cambodia, however rejected the protection in 1956.

 The majority of SEATO members were not located in Southeast Asia.
 To Australia and New Zealand, SEATO was seen as a more satisfying organization than ANZUS – a collective defense organization with the U.S. The United Kingdom and France joined partly due to having long maintained colonies in the region, and partly due to concerns over developments in Indochina.
 The U.S., upon perceiving Southeast Asia to be a pivotal frontier for Cold War geopolitics, saw the establishment of SEATO as essential to its Cold War containment policy.

 The membership reflected a mid-1950s combination of anti-communist Western states and such states in Southeast Asia.
 The United Kingdom, France and the United States, the latter of which joined after the U.S. Senate ratified the treaty by an 82–1 vote, represented the strongest Western powers.
 Canada also considered joining, but decided against it in order to concentrate on its NATO responsibilities with its limited defense capabilities.